hello-robot/stretch_tutorials/getting_started/quick_start_guide.md

-# Stretch RE1: Quick Start Guide
+# Stretch RE1 and RE2: Quick Start Guide

 Congratulations on your Stretch RE1!
 This guide will get you started with your new robot.